magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 *(Laughter ripples.
 Amber raises her glass, the others follow.)*

 **AMBER:**
 For the record—I may swear like a bogan, but I’ve a soft spot for girls’ lives.
 The ribbons, the ink-stained fingers, the frozen hands clutching teacups, the foolish crushes and the stubborn courage.
 If the world ever learns kindness, it should begin with them.

-**WAI** *(mock-wounded)*:
-Blimey, listen to that speech—our big sister gone all poet laureate.
-Next she’ll be knitting doilies and writing sonnets.
+*(For once, Amber doesn’t laugh at her own words.
+There’s a pause—Mark glancing at her curiously, Will tilting his head with interest.
+Even Wai looks briefly disarmed.
+Amber clears her throat, trying to brush off the silence with a gruff wave of her hand.)*

+**AMBER:**
+Anyway, what I’m saying is—sometimes it’s good to do something… nice.
+Romantic, even.
+Not roses-and-sonnets rubbish, but—say—a coastal walk.
+Sun on our backs, sea air in our lungs.
+No deadlines, no arguments.
+Just… us.
+Wouldn’t that be something?

+*(Mark smiles faintly, touched.
+Will’s eyes narrow with amused approval, as though he’s seen a side of Amber she’s tried to keep hidden.
+Wai, of course, breaks the moment with a snort.)*

+**WAI:**
+You?
+Romantic?
+Please.
+You’d scare off the dolphins before we even left the car park.

-**AMBER** *(snorts, grabbing a bread roll and lobbing it at his head)*:
+**AMBER** *(glaring, grabbing a bread roll and hurling it at him):*
-Shut it, you little rat.
+Better than you, mate—you’d spend the whole way whining about blisters.

+**WAI** *(ducking, laughing, then firing back):*
+At least I wouldn’t trip over my own boots trying to look deep and mysterious.

+**AMBER** *(snorts, half-smiling despite herself):*
+Deep?
+The only deep thing about you is the hole in your wallet.

-*(Wai ducks, laughing.
-Mark nearly chokes on his wine.
-Will hides a smirk behind his glass.
-Amber slaps the table with a bark of laughter, the veneer of sentiment gone, her rough edges shining through once more.)*
+*(The table bursts into laughter.
+Mark nearly spills his wine, Will hides a smirk behind his glass.
+Amber slaps the table, rough edges firmly back in place, though a trace of softness lingers in her eyes.
+The moment is fleeting but real: beneath the teasing, there’s the promise of a walk by the sea, and the unspoken truth that even the roughest hearts can crave a little romance.)*